 Impact of the EU referendum

 BSI will continue to develop and publish British Standards.
-No changes are anticipated to activity in this area.
+No changes are anticipated to our activity in this area.

 BSI maintains the UK membership of the three European standardization organizations: CEN, CENELEC and ETSI.
 BSI membership of these organizations continues as normal; it is ‘business as usual’ in all aspects of our standards making and publishing activity.

-CEN and CENELEC are private organizations outside the EU coordinating the work of 33 countries in the making and dissemination of European Standards (EN).
+CEN and CENELEC are private organizations outside the EU coordinating the work of 34 countries in the making and the dissemination of European Standards (EN).
 Membership of CEN and CENELEC is linked to the adoption of European Standards and the withdrawal of conflicting national standards, facilitating market access across the member countries.

 Composites UK standard activity